erleben/OpenTissue/documentation/code_standards.md

 Of course the same rule applies to template functions.

-== Namespace Formating ==
+## Namespace Formatting

-In order to ensure a consists look and feel we have decided upon a specific formating for name spaces.
+In order to ensure a consists look and feel we have decided upon a specific formatting for name spaces.

 * The OpenTissue name space is the topmost name space and all other name spaces must be placed inside the OpenTissue name space
 * The OpenTissue name space must always be written with uppercase O and T and the remaining letters in lowercase.